idirlab/largeKGEeval/README.md

-# On Large-scale Evaluation of Embedding Models for Knowledge Graph Completion
+# On Large-Scale Evaluation of Embedding Models for Knowledge Graph Completion

+## Overview

-## Dataset
+## Datasets used

 For our experiments, we leveraged two large-scale datasets, FB+CVT-REV and FB-CVT-REV, created from Freebase data dump. **The dataset can be downloaded from this [link](https://zenodo.org/records/7909511).**